zarusz/SlimMessageBus/docs/intro.md

 }

 // Option 2:
-// public class SomeRequest // The marker interface is not used
+// public class SomeRequest // The marker interface is not used (it's not mandatory)
 // {
 // }